 Since the rules are required by statute, private market-based systems cannot serve as an alternative.
-The regulation of professional engineers is a state function, so a regulatory program independent of state intervention cannot be established.
-Although there are engineer-related professional associations that could be considered regulatory mechanisms that are independent of state intervention, these organizations would provide the public with significantly less protection because membership in these organizations is voluntary and would not encompass all professional engineers.
+The regulation of architects is a state function, so a regulatory program independent of state intervention cannot be established.
+Although there are architect-related professional associations that could be considered regulatory mechanisms that are independent of state intervention, these organizations would provide the public with significantly less protection because membership in these organizations is voluntary and would not encompass all architects.